RobertCooney99/chalkboard-phonebook/README.md

 # chalkboard-phonebook: Coding Challenge

 A phonebook API built using JavaScript/Node with a MySQL Database.
-The API uses JSONWebTokens for authorisation purposes so that only requests with a valid API token are accepted.
+The API uses JSONWebTokens for authorisation purposes so that only requests with a valid API token are accepted, the JWT package was used as data transmissions can be signed.
 Express was used as a framework.

 I chose to use MySQL mainly because it is highly scalable, and it is likely that in a full implementation of a phonebook there would be large amounts of data to store in a relational database.
 Also, as the functionality of a phonebook revolves around being able to "look-up" people/numbers/locations etc... it is important that the database provides high performance.